Social Media Trends to Watch in 2018

 According to Gartner 20% of business content could be automated by 2018.
 Chatbots provide a unique opportunity for marketers to interact with their audience.
 In fact, Smart Insights says that the quickest adaptors to chatbots are currently millennials.
 Almost 60% of millennials have already used chatbots and 71% say they would like to see a chatbot from the brands they follow.

 1-800-Flowers is a prime example of this proactive marketing.
-I stumbled upon this bot by mentioning “flowers” in messenger.
-This bot immediately appeared and I could search, place an order and checkout all without leaving the app.
+I stumbled upon this bot by mentioning “flowers” in Facebook Messenger.
+This bot immediately appeared and I could search, place an order and check out all without leaving the app.
 This streamlines the customer experience in a completely revolutionary way.

 If you are interested in creating a bot, Hubspot has an article on how to build a chatbot from your pitch meeting to pushing it live and promoting your services.